Kelvin Ehibhatiomhan

-Kelvin Osemudiamen Ehibhatiomhan (born 23 April 2003) is a Nigerian professional footballer who plays as a forward for club Reading.
+Kelvin Osemudiamen Ehibhatiomhan (born 23 April 2003) is a Nigerian professional footballer who plays as a forward for Danish Superliga club Horsens.

 Club career

 Reading

 Ehibhatiomhan signed his first professional contract on 2 July 2021 with Reading.

 He made his professional debut with the club in a 3–0 EFL Cup loss to Swansea City on 10 August 2021.
 He made his league debut for Reading on 6 August 2022, coming on as a late substitute for Shane Long in Reading's 2-1 victory over Cardiff City.

 Ehibhatiomhan scored his first goal for Reading in an EFL Cup tie against Stevenage on 9 August 2022.

 2023-2024 season

-Having made just eight appearances for Reading in the Championship in the 2022-2023 season, Ehibhatiomhan was a regular in the Reading side in the 2023-2024 season.
+Having made just eight appearances for Reading in the EFL Championship in the 2022-2023 season, Ehibhatiomhan was a regular in the Reading side in the 2023-2024 season.
 He made 47 appearances in all competitions, scoring 11 goals.

 In February 2024, Reading manager Rubén Sellés praised him for his performances, saying: "He has been exceptional."

 On 8 May 2024, Reading activated a one-year extension to Ehibhatiomhan's contract, keeping him at the club until the summer of 2025.